Health

 Indemnity Plans

-Flexible Spending Plans – These are the types of health insurance plans that are sponsored when you are working for a company, or any employer.
+Flexible Spending Plans – These are the types of health insurance plans that are sponsored when you are working for a company or any employer.
 These are the care plans included in your employee benefits package.
-Some of the specific benefits included in this plan are the multiple options pre-tax conversion plan, medical plans plus flexible spending accounts, tax conversion plan, and employer credit cafeteria plans.
-You can always ask your employer of the benefits included in your health care/insurance plans.
+Some benefits included in this plan are the multiple options pre-tax conversion plan, medical plans plus flexible spending accounts, tax conversion plan, and employer credit cafeteria plans.
+You can always ask your employer about the benefits included in your health care/insurance plans.

-Indemnity Health Plans – This type of health insurance plan allows you to choose your own health care providers.
-You are given the freedom to go to any doctor, medical institution, or other health care providers for a set monthly premium.
+Indemnity Health Plans – This type of health insurance plan allows you to choose your providers.
+You can go to any doctor, medical institution, or other healthcare provider for a set monthly premium.
 The insurance plan will reimburse you and your health care provider according to the services rendered.
-Depending on the health insurance plan policy, there are those that offers limit on individual expenses, and when that expense is reached, the health insurance will cover for the remaining expenses in full.
+Depending on the health insurance plan policy, some limit individual expenses.
+When that expense is reached, the health insurance will cover the remaining costs in full.
 Sometimes, indemnity health insurance plans impose restrictions on services covered and require prior authorization for hospital care and other expensive services.

-Basic and Essential Health Plans – It provides a limited health insurance benefit at a considerably low insurance cost.
-In opting for this kind of health insurance plan, it is necessary that one should read the policy description giving special focus on covered services.
-There are plans which may not cover some basic treatments, certain medical services such as chemotherapy, maternity care or certain prescriptions.
-Also, rates vary considerably, unlike other plans; premiums consider age, gender, health status, occupation, geographic location, and community rated.
+Basic and Essential Health Plans – They provide a limited health insurance benefit at a considerably low cost.
+In opting for this kind of health insurance plan, one must read the policy description, giving a special focus on covered services.
+Some programs may not cover basic treatments, certain medical services such as chemotherapy, maternity care, or certain prescriptions.
+Also, rates vary considerably, unlike other plans; premiums consider age, gender, health status, occupation, geographic location, and community rating.

 Health Savings Accounts – You own and control the money in your HSA.
 This is the recent alternative to the old-fashioned health insurance plans.
-These are savings product designed to offer policy holders different way to pay for their health care.
-This type of insurance plan allows the individual to pay for the current health expenses and also save for untoward future qualified medical and retiree health costs on a tax-free basis.
-With this health care plan, you decide on how your money is spent.
+These are savings products designed to offer policyholders different ways to pay for their health care.
+This type of insurance plan allows the individual to pay for the current health expenses and save for untoward future qualified medical and retiree health costs on a tax-free basis.
+With this health care plan, you decide how your money is spent.
 You make all the decisions without relying on any third party or a health insurer.
 You decide on which investment will help your money grow.
 However, if you sign up for an HSA, High Deductible Health Plans are required in adjunct to this type of insurance plan.

 Managed Care Options

 Preferred Provider Organizations – This is charged on a fee-for-service basis.
-The insurer pays the involved health care providers on a negotiated fee and schedule.
-The cost of services are likely lower if the policy holder chooses an out-of-network provider ad generally required to pay the difference between what the provider charges and what the health insurance plan has to pay.
+The insurer pays the involved healthcare providers on a negotiated fee and schedule.
+The cost of services is likely lower if the policyholder chooses an out-of-network provider and is generally required to pay the difference between what the provider charges and what the health insurance plan has to pay.

-Point of Service – POS health insurance plans is one of the indemnity type options in which the primary health care providers usually make referrals to other providers within the plan.
-IIfthe doctors make referrals wut of the plan, that plan pays all or most of the bill.
-However, if you refer yourself to an outside provider, the service charges may also be covered by the plan but the individual may be required to pay the coinsurance.
+Point of Service – POS health insurance plans are one of the indemnity type options in which the primary health care providers usually make referrals to other providers within the program.
+If the doctors make referrals within the project, that plan pays all or most of the bill.
+However, if you refer yourself to an outside provider, the program may also cover the service charges, but the individual may be required to pay the coinsurance.

-Health Maintenance Organizations – It offers access to a network of physicians, health care institutions, health care providers, and a variety of health care facilities.
+Health Maintenance Organizations – It offers access to a network of physicians, healthcare institutions, healthcare providers, and various healthcare facilities.
 You have the freedom to choose your personal primary care doctor from a list that the HMO may provide, and this chosen doctor may coordinate with all the other aspects of your health care.
 You may speak with your chosen primary doctor for further referrals to a specialist.
 Generally, you are paying fewer out-of-pocket fees with this type of health insurance plan.
-However, there are certain instances that you may be often charged of the fees or co-payment for services such as doctor visits or prescriptions.
+However, there are certain instances that you may be often charged prices or co-payments for services such as doctor visits or prescriptions.

 Roberto Brock